AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 depending on the value a acceleration of

-the test body, in relation to a certain empirical constant a o (indicating the scale transition between Newtonian and
+the test body, in relation to a certain empirical constant ao (indicating the scale transition between Newtonian and

-velocity curves in galaxies, for the constant ao by the
+modified law of gravitation, for the constant ao by the

 fitation were determined value ao »

-1.2 × 10-10 m -2
+1.2 × 10-10 m-2

 .